FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_bulk-get/index.md

 or just stored in uniconfig database.

 RPC input contains a list of node inputs where each consists of mandatory fields such as `node-id` (UniConfig node identifier) and
 `path`, which points to specific subtree.
-Optional fields are `content` and `connection-type`.
+Optional fields are `content`, `connection-type` and `ignore-missing-data-error`.
 Content determines that the call will be over mount-point to target device datastore `config, operational, state, all`, where `state, all` are only for gnmi node.
 Connection type is needed only in a scenario where multiple southbound mount-points are defined with the same `node-id`.
+If data-missing error is not wanted, user may add `ignore-missing-data-error` and set it to true (default is false) which will display empty config in `data` leaf.

 If get operation on any nodes failed (node is not installed, connection lost, data is not present, ...)  the response will display only failed nodes in common RFC8040 errors container.
 In a success case, the result is structured in node-results format.
-Each node-result consists of `node-id`, `content` (if over mount-point) and `data` that contains wanted subtree config.
+Each node-result consists of `node-id`, `content` (if over mount-point) `path` and `data` that contains wanted subtree config.

 ## RPC examples